Manuel-3/Manuel-3.github.io/docs/custom-armor.md

 ![Resource pack armor](./assets/minecraft-7.png)

-# Materials have different shapes
+# Unique shapes for different materials

 Lastly, what if you wanted to make different shapes for your materials.
 Let's make the golden helmet look like a crown.
-I made a really quick crown model:
+I made a really quick crown model (these cubes sticking out just use the top face texture of the helmet):

 ![Crown model](./assets/blockbench-5.png)